Discovery Center

 Virtual via Zoom.
 Link will be sent to registered participants

-Join the Bill & Melinda Gates Foundation’s Latinos in Philanthropy employee resource group and the Gates Foundation Discovery Center for an inspiring evening with acclaimed writer, artist, and philanthropist, Edgardo Miranda-Rodriguez, as we celebrate Latine/Hispanic Heritage Month.
+The Bill & Melinda Gates Foundation’s Latinos in Philanthropy employee resource group and the Gates Foundation Discovery Center hosted an inspiring evening with acclaimed writer, artist, and philanthropist, Edgardo Miranda-Rodriguez, to celebrate Latine/Hispanic Heritage Month.

 Edgardo Miranda-Rodriguez is renowned not only for his groundbreaking work as the creator of La Borinqueña, an original Puerto Rican superhero, but also for his tireless commitment to social causes.
 Through the lens of his superhero, Edgardo has raised awareness and funds for humanitarian efforts, particularly in support of Puerto Rico’s recovery and resilience.
 His work extends beyond the island, touching on critical issues such as child development, women’s health, agriculture, and environmental justice.